 Your center needs to be prepared for any natural disaster or emergency situation that may occur during operating hours.
 How you should handle a power outage, data breach, or active shooter is different than how you should handle a fire, hurricane, or earthquake.
-Create a plan for each situation so you can keep your staff, yourself, and the children in your care safe no matter what happens.
+Create a plan for each situation so you can keep your child care staff, yourself, and the children in your care safe no matter what happens.

 - Keep designated emergency exits clear from toys, furniture, or other objects at all times.

 - Regularly test and replace fire extinguishers smoke detectors.

 - Schedule regular emergency situation tests and ensure staff are aware of their role in an emergency.

 - Have a strong data security plan in place to keep people from stealing sensitive and personal customer information.

 - Place posters with emergency procedure information around the center.
 Include phone numbers for Poison Control, Child Protective Services, your local fire and police centers, and a map of the building with emergency exit locations.